-To make this page informative for your students, consider adding course description and skills it improves, instructor's picture with a small bio, length of the course and number of students enrolled.
+To make this page information for your students, consider adding course description and skills it improves, instructor’s picture with a small bio, length of the course and number of students enrolled.

 It’s also handy to add a FAQ section at the end of a Course page where your students will receive answers on the most popular questions, and/or browse related articles.

 Notifications will keep students engaged.
 You can send notifications right to the students’ browsers, or to their emails.
 If you consider developing a mobile app version of your platform, you can also send push notifications to their mobile devices.

 Your goal here is to provide essential updates but not to become annoying.
 For example, the platform can notify students about the beginning of the course, upcoming payments, new courses on topics relevant to students, and so on.

 By using the quiz section, students can check their knowledge after each video lesson.
 This section could look like a simple test with Yes or No answers, open questions, or even a programming field if you have a developer-oriented e-learning platform.

 You can even integrate a tool with Artificial Intelligence, such as Gradescope, that will check your students’ work and automatically grade them.
 You can learn more about the use cases of AI in education from our previous articles.